 Before submitting your manuscript to Transactions of the Institute of Measurement and Control, please ensure you have read the Aims & Scope.

 The technology covered by Transactions of the Institute of Measurement and Control is naturally inter- or cross-disciplinary and for this reason the field is very wide.
 However, where possible, the Editors will ensure that material having a similar theme will be published in the same issue.
+When the Editors select original manuscripts having a similar theme for publication in an issue, the theme will be indicated on the front cover of the issue.

 Original Article: Describes a piece of original or substantially original research within the measurement and/or controls area.
 The article should be based on work that has been completed to the point of yielding conclusions amply supported by firm evidence.
 As far as possible the results should be reproducible.
 If this requires additional material, such as simulation software, it may be included in a separate file, see section 4.5.
 Additional material will, at the discretion of the publishers, be made available should the manuscript be accepted for publication.